micmejia/bible-dump/AMPC/Matthew/Matt 16.md

-Then Jesus answered him, Blessed (happy, fortunate, and [^d]to be envied) are you, Simon Bar-Jonah.
+Then Jesus answered him, Blessed (happy, fortunate, and to be envied) are you, Simon Bar-Jonah.
 For flesh and blood [men] have not revealed this to you, but My Father Who is in heaven.